nb23506/Assignment-5/README.md

 8. If no words are found, display the appropriate informational message.
 Test your code by entering different strings into the form and check if the expected output is displayed.
+9. Upload your PHP files in your respective folder :Assignment5_Part1

 # Hints:
 • The PHP function preg_match_all() can be used to perform a global regular